spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 E.g. `ApprovingLoan` before the action is completed and `LoanApproved` after the action is completed.

-### Listerens
+### Listeners

-Listeners will perform an action based on an incomming event.
+Listeners will perform an action based on an incoming event.
 Their name should reflect that action with a `Listener` suffix.
 This might seem strange at first but will avoid naming collisions with jobs.

 E.g. `SendInvitationMailListener`